preactjs/preact-cli/README.md

 Current available templates include:

-- [default] - Default template with all features.
+- [default] - Default template with all features

 - [simple] - The simplest possible preact setup in a single file

-- [netlify] - Netlify CMS template using preact.
+- [netlify] - Netlify CMS template using preact

 - [typescript] - Default template implemented in TypeScript

-- [widget] - Template for a widget to be embedded in another website.
+- [widget] - Template for a widget to be embedded in another website

+- [widget-typescript] - Widget template implemented in TypeScript

 > 💁 Tip: Any Github repo with a `'template'` folder can be used as a custom template: <br /> `preact create <username>/<repository> <project-name>`